rahul-aecor/fleetmastr-2.30.0/README.md

   git config --global user.email 'abc@gmail.com'
   ```
 - Copy `.env` file: `cp .env.example .env`
-- Set the environment variables in `.env` file
 ## How to build and run container
 * *Before build image make sure are you present in git repo where is Dockerfile and docker-compose.yml available.*
 1. Build the image